 Living in exile in London for decades, he has watched Prince William, his godson, grow up.

 When the prince, who's an RAF search and rescue pilot, became engaged, the former king of Greece told the BBC he'd warned William in a letter that, "it was dangerous to fly a helicopter when you're in love.

 "I said, 'Be careful, concentrate on that helicopter now and think of Catherine later on!'"

 The ex-monarch is a stickler for the status quo.
 He doesn't believe William, who he describes as "a hell of a nice guy", should leapfrog Prince Charles.

 Constantine said: "It works from father to son or mother to son and that's how it goes.
 They have to wait their turn… that's how it should be, because we are not politicians.
 We don't strive for that chair.
-The chair is there if it's needed."'Madness to be king'
+The chair is there if it's needed."

 There are voices of dissent.
 One of the more surprising supporters of an abandonment of royal business-as-usual is former newspaper editor Sir Max Hastings.